 You have to buy travel insurance before you set out on your trip.
 You can’t take the risk, then got robbed/sick and decide to get insurance afterwards.
 Make sure you thoroughly research your plan, and read the fineprint, and be sure that it covers things that you need, like 24 hour assistance so someone from your insurance company can help you find a doctor at any hour.
 Shop around and compare prices and coverage and select the coverage that’s best for you.

 Best travel insurance for Europe

 There are plenty of insurers out there offering a multitude of policies.
 Use an aggregating website, like comparetravelinsurance.com.au, to see all of their offerings alongside each other.
 Travel insurance is usually nation specific, but some brands can be found across multiple markets.
-A lot of people use World Nomads and STA, but just compare and choose the policy best for you.
+A lot of people use World Nomads, but just compare and choose the policy best for you.

 “I never took travel insurance, ever, was always so skint before setting off that I didn’t think I could afford the expense, and apart from that I considered myself to be a world-class traveller who could get out of any situation with a bit of charm.
 Well, when I was at Oktoberfest, and got pneumonia, I learned the hard way that a few nights in hospital and a little bit of medicine costs more than €5000.
 The legendary traveller had to give his parents a call to cover that one – and i’m not even sure they were just happy that I was alive after forking out the dough.” – Phil, accounts, 28, New Zealand